- Why do I want to do this?

-So, a Fan page is about a company, a product, a band, etc. The page https://www.facebook.com/iGive
+So, a Fan page is about a company, a product, a charity, etc. The page https://www.facebook.com/iGive

 is a Fan page.
 When you create a Fan page for your Cause on Facebook, you are automatically set as the "administrator" for that page which gives you the security rights to modify the page, grant other people access to it, and allow systems (like iGive) to post on your behalf to the page.
-Fan pages are explained in the "Facebook Tips: What’s the Difference between a Facebook Page and Group
+Fan pages are explained further in What's the difference between a profile, Page and group on Facebook?

 - How does this whole thing work?